roshanprizak/ser5p-superenhancers-zebrafish/README.md

 ## Oligopaint design

 We obtained genome region homology oligos for danRer10 from https://oligopaints.hms.harvard.edu/genome-files/danrer10.
 We used the `balance` oligo set because it resulted in the highest probe density.
+Sort these BED files and place these in the `$DATAPATH/oligopaints/hybridizing_probes` folder.

 We used the following design to make oligopaint probes: